boukew99/scratch_animator/README.md

 ## Contributing
 Indicate a issue you might have in [Issues](https://github.com/boukew99/scratch_animator/issues/new).
-Share the project or creations with it to interested people (including me).
-Or make a pull request.
+Or make a pull request, though make sure it is tested.
+Merging depends on the maintainability of the code.
+Or share the project or its creations to interested people (including me).